Development and backlog workflow

 The 2i2c team uses Sprints to coordinate with one another in focused cycles of work.
 To begin each sprint, we collectively choose items to work on in the next sprint.
 Each item should have a person assigned to it, who will be responsible for ensuring that the work gets done.
 However, our work within a sprint is a team commitment, and we are all responsible for helping one another accomplish our tasks.

-Our team works in one week sprints.
+Our team works in two-week sprints.
 Here is a brief overview of each sprint.

 Sprint begins with our sprint planning meeting.

-In this meeting we prioritize and assign the items that each team member will work on for this week, and review items that require discussion and planning.
+In this meeting we discuss major accomplishments in the previous sprint.
+We then prioritize and assign the items that each team member will work on for the next sprint, and review items that require discussion and planning.

-By the end of the day, team members should have completed all of their deliverables for that week.
-Each team member fills out a team sync update to share the major things they worked on, and note any unexpected challenges or blockers.
+By the end of the day, team members should have completed all of their items for that sprint.

 Sprint planning meeting¶

-The 2i2c team meets every Tuesday for 60 minutes.
-The goal of this meeting is to review our major work deliverables, synchronize with one another, and prioritize work across team members.
+The team conducts a Sprint Planning meeting for 60 minutes at the beginning of each sprint.
+The goal of this meeting is to review our major work items, synchronize with one another, and prioritize work across team members.
 It is also a chance to hand off the Support Steward role to the next person.

-Scan and discuss the deliverables backlog in order to understand our WIP deliverables and their prioritization relative to one another.
+Scan and discuss the team backlog in order to understand our WIP items and their prioritization relative to one another.

-Add deliverables, or their tasks, to the week’s Sprint Board, and work on them throughout the week.
-It’s up to the team whether a deliverable or one of its tasks should be added to the board.
+Add backlog items, or their tasks, to the week’s Sprint Board, and work on them throughout the week.
+It’s up to the team whether an item or one of its tasks should be added to the board.

 You can find the meeting format/agenda